 The department coordinates independent evaluation of new test methodologies and validation data for tests that are to be included in ANZSDPs and provides feedback to authors after the evaluation process.

 Validation templates for submission of new tests for evaluation are available for authors:

-These templates and worked examples provide standardised guidance to authors for reporting of syndromes and validation of diagnostic assays:
+This template provides standardised guidance to authors for the validation of diagnostic assays: